 If the opportunity in the market is very high, then the competition rises at a frantic pace, and the competition is tough too.
 An example of this is the Home PC market of the 1980s which saw strong companies like Microsoft, Apple, IBM, and several others rise and fall.

-The 3 brands mentioned stuck around, but several others like Atari and Timex failed to make a mark in the Home PC market.
-Similarly, when a market promises potential, you will see the competitive rivalry rising fast.
+The 3 brands mentioned stuck around, but several others, like Atari and Timex, failed to make a mark in the Home PC market.
+Similarly, when a market promises potential, you will see competitive rivalry rise fast.

 2) Ease of entry

-A problem that is facing most localized businesses is the ease of entry of foreign entrants.
-A hotel that is in Territory 1 can also enter territory 2, territory 3, or even territory 10 easily.
-For them, this is a new area where they have to enter.
+Most localized businesses face the problem of foreign entrants’ ease of entry.
+A hotel in Territory 1 can easily enter Territory 2, Territory 3, or even Territory 10.
+For them, this is a new area.

-However, hotels which are already existing in territory 2 or 3 will see this new hotel as competition and will try to dissuade it from doing business.
-They will adopt competitive strategies to maintain market share in their territories.
-This gives rise to an increased degree of competition and an increased competitive rivalry.
+However, hotels already existing in territory 2 or 3 will see this new hotel as competition and will try to dissuade it from doing business.
+They will adopt competitive strategies to maintain market share in their territories, which will give rise to an increased degree of competition and competitive rivalry.

 3) Nature of the product

-How easy is the manufacturing or procurement of the product determines how tough it is to get into the market.
+How easy the manufacturing or procurement of the product determines the price cutting and how tough it is to get into the market.
 The prices of Diamonds and gold are always shooting up.
-And more and more we see, the companies which are large jewelry buyers and sellers are surviving in this market because they hold larger quantities of these rare products.
-And hence they demand higher margins as well.
+We see more and more companies that are large jewelry buyers and sellers surviving in this market because they hold larger quantities of these rare products.
+Hence, they demand higher margins as well.

 But if it is a bathing soap that can be manufactured anywhere, then we see the competition rising instead of the price rising.
 Even a dollar change can impact the soap market as there are just so many competitors in it.
 Moreover, as it is easily manufactured, many top companies put a foothold in this market, thereby causing the competition to rise for the players in the industry.